A Meatless Meal: Bean and Vegetable Quesadilla

 - 1/4 cup of olive oil

-- Preheat your oven to 350 degrees.
-Brush the bottoms of four flour tortillas with olive oil.
-On a pizza pan with holes or other baking sheet, lay the four tortillas with the oiled sides facing down.
+- Preheat your oven to 350°F. Brush the bottoms of four flour tortillas with olive oil.
+On a pizza pan with holes or another type of baking sheet, lay the four tortillas with the oiled sides facing down.

 - Open the can of kidney beans.
 Drain and rinse the beans with cool water.
 Mash the kidney beans until they resemble a paste.
 Spread the mashed kidney beans on the four tortillas.
 Pile one cup of spinach onto each tortilla.
 Sprinkle 1/4 cup cheese on top of the spinach.
 Oil four more tortillas and lay the tortillas on top of the cheese with the oiled side facing up.